learn-compsci/mathematical-techniques/content/draft/Assignment 1/Assignment 1.md

 3. $\forall a \in A \ \big[\neg(\exists b \in B \ [odd(ab)])\big]$
 4. $\exists c  \in B, \forall b \in B, \exists a \in A \ [a + b = c]$

-You do not have to give a formal proof of the statements, you may simply state whether the statements are true or false.
+You do not have to give a formal proof of the statements; you may simply state whether the statements are true or false.

 ---